-- I. Infliximab, adalimumab, vedolizumab, and ustekinumab are biologic therapeutics that have received approval by the U.S. Food and Drug Administration (FDA). - II.
+- I. Infliximab, adalimumab, vedolizumab, and ustekinumab has received approval by the U.S. Food and Drug Administration (FDA). - II.
 Prometheus Laboratories Inc. offers non-radiolabeled, fluid-phase homogenous mobility shift assay (HMSA) tests called Anser IFX for infliximab, Anser ADA for adalimumab, Anser VDZ for vedolizumab, and Anser UST for ustekinumab.
 The four tests are not enzyme-linked immunosorbent assay (ELISA)-based; however, each can measure anti-drug antibodies in the presence of detectable drug levels, improving on a major limitation of the ELISA method.
-The tests measure serum drug concentrations and anti-drug antibodies.
+The tests measure serum drug concentrations and anti-drug antibodies. - III.
+The PrismRA (Scipher Medicine laboratory) test predicts the likelihood of non-response to TNFi therapies.
+The test analyzes 23 biological features, including RNA expression data, demographic variables, and disease-associated clinical metrics, that are discriminatory between the molecular signatures of those who respond or do not respond adequately to TNFi therapies.